Continuing Education for Licensing - Your Pre-Licensing and Continuing Education Connection

-“I need pre-licensing courses so that I can be eligible to take the Texas real estate licensing exam.
+“I have to complete qualifying courses so that I can be eligible to take the Texas Real Estate Sales Agent licensing exam.
 Where do I start?”

-First, review the education requirements that must be completed before you apply to take the for the salesperson licensing exam:
+First, review the education requirements that must be completed before you apply to take the Texas Real Estate Sales Agent state licensing exam:

-As of September 1, 2012, to be eligible to apply for a salesperson license, an applicant must have completed a minimum of 180 hours consisting of Principles of Real Estate, Law of Agency, Law of Contracts, Promulgated Contracts Forms, and Real Estate Finance.
+As of September 1, 2012, to be eligible to apply for a Texas Real Estate Sales Agent license, an applicant must have completed a minimum of 180 hours consisting of: Principles of Real Estate (60 hours), Law of Agency (30 hours), Law of Contracts (30 hours), Promulgated Contract Forms (30 hours), and Real Estate Finance (30 hours).

-For your convenience, a 6-course/180 hour discounted package is available.
+For additional savings and your convenience, we have assembled a 6 COURSE DISCOUNTED PACKAGE that includes everything you will need to complete.
+CLICK HERE to view package details.
 This is the recommended option for convenience of registration, in addition to its significant price savings.

 “I want to become eligible to take the Texas real estate broker licensing exam.
 What courses do I need?”